 Tokyu Hands Shinjuku Station

 Tokyu Hands is a store within Takashimaya department store.
-Tokyu Hands is one of those places that has everything–clothes, jewelry, bags, shoes, and other luxury goods.
+It’s one of those places that has everything–clothes, jewelry, bags, shoes, and other luxury goods.
 Brands include Chanel, Coach, Dolce & Gabbana, Bvlgari, and Gucci.
 Many products from these brands are exclusive to Japan, so if you’re looking for something unique and in-style, Tokyu Hands is your place.

 NEWoMan is located right by the South Exit.
 It is eight stories of clothing and shoe stores, sweets shops, and even an outdoor area available for dining.
 On the first floor is Akomeya Tokyo, a rice specialty shop.
 They sell rice cookers, utensils, and sake cups for the discerning rice (and rice-product) enthusiast.